pfnet-research/k8s-cluster-simulator/README.md

         APIVersion: "v1",
     },
     ObjectMeta: metav1.ObjectMeta{
-        Name:        // all determined by config
+        Name:        // all determined by the config
         Namespace:   //
         Labels:      //
         Annotations: //
     },
     Spec: v1.NodeSpec{
         Unschedulable: false,
-        Taints:        // determined by config
+        Taints:        // determined by the config
     },
     Status: v1.NodeStatus{
-        Capacity:    // determined by config
+        Capacity:    // determined by the config
         Allocatable: // same as Capacity
         Conditions:  []v1.NodeCondition{
             {